CMT includes three days of training (April 24-26), and will cover the following topics and activities.

 Optional sessions available on Friday, April 27.
 The three optional sessions below will be held simultaneously from 9am-1pm.

 • Biotics Optional Training: Trainees will be polled prior to the training to identify Biotics-related training needs.
 By default, hands-on training on SQL (queries, inserts, updates) and bulk uploading in Biotics 5 will be covered, but this will be adjusted according to trainee poll responses.
 The training will be a hands-on training led by Whitney Weber and Jill Handwerk.

 • Ecology Program Optional Training: An overview of the Ecology program at NatureServe will be provided, and, based on input from trainees ahead of time, a discussion of identified topics will be faciliated.
 Pat Comer (NatureServe Chief Ecologist), will lead this session.

 • Species Science Program Optional Training: A brief summary of tools and communication avenues available to network botanists and zoologists will be provided followed by discussion of trainees’ questions and conundrums submitted prior to the session.
 Jeremy Siemers (CNHP Zoology Team Leader & Zoologist) will be facilitating the group from Fort Collins with Bruce Young (NatureServe Director of Species Science) on the phone from his office in Costa Rica.

 How much does it cost?

 - $1,000 for NatureServe members and staff

 - $1,300 for non-members

-This fee includes training materials, and lunch and dinner on day one of the training.
-No other transportation related expenses are included.
+This fee includes training materials, field trip expenses, and lunch on Day 2 of the training.
+No other travel expenses are included.

 I really enjoyed the training!
 It gave me a sense of why I chose this job and a bigger picture of the NatureServe community and how it benefits species and habitat conservation.
 I think everyone in this field should attend the training at least once so they can appreciate and understand the standardized, science-based methodology that NatureServe offers to programs on an international scale.